Sntyart5/Sntyart5/README.md

 <h1 align="center">Hola👋, Soy Santiago</h1>
 <h3 align="center">Frontend developer</h3>
 # 💫 About Me:<br>
-✅ I am a passionate software developer with strong expertise in modern web technologies and relational databases.<br><br>✅ My experience focuses on creating attractive and functional web interfaces using HTML, CSS, and JavaScript, as well as developing dynamic applications with ReactJS.
+✅ I am a front-end developer with 2 years of experience using technologies such as JavaScript, HTML, CSS, React, Node.js, MongoDB, MySQL, and Mongoose.
+My passion lies in creating innovative solutions that are not only visually appealing but also highly functional.
+As a professional, I distinguish myself through my commitment to quality, proactive problem-solving, and effective collaboration in multidisciplinary teams.
+I am excited to contribute my technical and creative expertise to a team dedicated to excellence in web development.

 ## 🌐 Socials: